 QUALIFICATIONS (ALL APPLICANTS)

-- Preference will be given to applicants who are members of the NHS or have an immediate family member who is a member of the NHS, who are of Norwegian heritage, and/or who have a substantial interest in Norway and Norwegian culture and heritage.
+- Preference will be given to applicants who are members of the Norwegian House Society or have an immediate family member who is a member of the NHS, who are of Norwegian heritage, and/or who have a substantial interest in Norway and Norwegian culture and heritage.
 Preference will also be given to those who display financial need in pursuit of their post-secondary education.

 Please note that there may be changes to the bursaries being offered.
 Any changes will be communicated as soon possible by the Bursary Committee.